rohangc/GVimConfiguration/Readme.md

                 i.
 Invoke GVim (from within the "Git Shell" on Windows). ii.
 Ignore all error messages.
                 iii.
 Execute Vim command: ':PluginInstall'.
-            2. From the command prompt:
+            2. From the command prompt ("Git Shell" on Windows):
                 i.
-Execute: 'vim +PluginInstall +qall' (from within the "Git Shell" on Windows).
+Execute: 'vim +PluginInstall +qall'.

     4. Restart Vim.